 Fran writes: “This magic ice cream topping is hard but slightly chewy.
 It’s super simple to make, and requires only three ingredients — chocolate, vanilla extract, and olive or coconut oil.
 Most recipes for chocolate shells use coconut oil.
-While this recipe works well with coconut oil, my taste buds prefer a mild-tasting extra virgin olive oil.
+While this recipe works well with coconut oil, my taste buds prefer a mild-tasting extra virgin olive oil.”

-Use good chocolate for the best-tasting topping.
+Of course, dairy-free, and preferably, Fair Trade.
 But after that, the flavor possibilities are endless.
 You’ll find a mint variation at the end of the recipe, for example.

 Fran Costigan, culinary instructor, cookbook author, pastry chef, consultant, and the director of Vegan Pastry at Rouxbe cooking school, is internationally renowned as the authority on vegan desserts.